 Self-made Engineering Leaders of the Future (SELF) for High School Students

-Connecting young rural girls to STEM careers through research, mentoring and community service in forest bio-products
+Connecting rural students to STEM careers through research, mentoring and community service in forest bio-products

 Institute activities include